justanotherlad/blog/README.md

 None of your business\
 \
-Jk, learning html in my free time
+Jk, learning html,css in my free time